+Child's name:

+APPOINTMENT: Date:

+Please bring your child to:

+□ Nationwide Children's Hospital Main Campus, First Floor, Crossroads Registration Area 700 Children's Drive, Columbus, OH.
+Phone: (614) 722-2351, Option #2. □ Nationwide Children's Hospital, Westerville Close-to Home Center, Registration Desk 433 N. Cleveland Ave., Westerville, OH Phone: (614) 355-8300

+A parent or guardian must be present at registration if the child is under 18 years old.

+Arrival time:

-Ch ild's name: AF POINTMENT DATE: Ple ease bring your child to: Nationwide Children's Hospital Main Campus First Floor, Crossroads Registration Area, 700 Children's Drive, Columbus, OH.
-Phone: (614) 722-2351, Option #2.
-Nationwide Children's Hospital, Westerville Close-to Home Center, Registration Desk 433 N. Cleveland Ave., Westerville, OH Phone: (614) 355-8300 parent or guardian must be present at gistration if a child is under 18 years old.
-AF RIVAL TIME: If your child needs anesthesia , you will get a phone call from a nurse in the procedure center the day before the exam, to give you instructions about when and where to arrive, and when your child should stop eating and drinking.
-If your child does not need anesthesia , we need you to arrive 30 to 45 minutes before your scan time.
+☐ If your child needs anesthesia , you will receive a phone call from a nurse in the procedure center, the day before the exam, to give you instructions about when and where to arrive, and when to stop eating and drinking.

+☐ If your child does not need anesthesia, we need you to arrive 30 minutes before your scan time.
 This allows you time to register and fill out safety screening sheets.

+Scan time:

-Sc an time: ch you need to cancel or reschedule your ild's appointment, call (614) 722-6200, idiology option.
+If you need to cancel your appointment or

+option.

+reschedule, call (614) 722-6200, Radiology